 Another aspect of US military practice which Burns does not address at any length was the practice of rotating battalion commanders so that everybody got to have a go.
 6 months’ field experience was necessary to move on up the career ladder and the size of the US army meant there was a vast queue of officers seeking the necessary experience, so new commanders arrived every 6 months.
+Commanders had initially served for longer ut tours were reduced to 6 months to accomodate demand for combat postings.
 The operation Ellsberg observed was commanded by an artillery officer with no infantry experience who had sought an infantry command for career purposes but had not expected to take up his command on day one of an operation with no handover beyond a hand shake from his predecessor as he climbed into the helicopter which had delivered this artillery officer to his new posting.
 Ellsberg also observed how short tours and regular rotations meant that even at platoon level officers did not know their NCO’s or their men well, compromising their ability to lead effectively.
 Karl Marlantes' Matterhorn may be fiction but every page oozes authenticity and the author bemoans the Marine Corps policy that required all officers to spend 6 months commanding an infantry platoon in the field, regardless of their specialism.
 It is this policy which lands the fictional Bravo Company 1st Battalion, 24th Marine Regiment, 5th Marine Division with the hapless Lieutenant Kendall, whose inadequate map reading continually places lives at risk.
 6 month commands meant that commanders barely had the time to begin to learn the job before they were whisked away and the next novice arrived.
 It gave no commander any time to learn from his mistakes or begin to challenge the way of doing things laid down from on high